hpintojr/advantage_agent_metrics/knowledge_base/scripting.md

 "Perfect, (Prospect’s Name).
 As your financial consultant I am going to get to know your situation, ask you a few questions and see what kind of results or options we can help you with.
 I have your application in front of me.
-So, let me verify your information and let’s see how we can help.
-(Just verify name address phone number email at this point)"
+So, let me verify your information and let’s see how we can help."
+(Verify Name.
+NOTE: Do not verify sensitive info like SSN/DOB until AFTER approval).

-Discovery Questions \\\& "PAIN"
+Discovery Questions \\ "PAIN"